 Whereas the default port number would be 80.
-In order to access that camera, the IP address of the PC has to be configured to match the network segment of the compared and the return to the network segment.
+In order to access that camera, the IP address of the PC has to be configured to match the network segment of the compared.

 Manually adjust the IP address of the PC: